 Francesca Melhuish is a PhD Candidate (PAIS Fellow).
-She has an MA in International Political Economy from the University of Warwick and a BA in Economics and Management from the University of Oxford.
+She has an MA in International Political Economy from the University of Warwick and a BA (MA Oxon) in Economics and Management from the University of Oxford.
 Francesca's research intersects the fields of British Politics, Political Economy, and EU Studies.

-On the 23rd June 2016, the United Kingdom voted in a referendum to leave the European Union.
+On 23rd June 2016, the United Kingdom voted in a referendum to leave the European Union.
 This comes after a critical period where the EU has been beset by ‘crisis’.
 How are these events linked?
 Francesca's research focuses on how political elites strategically repurposed the UK’s persistent Eurosceptic traditions to inform, define, and frame imaginaries of the Eurozone and refugee ‘crises’ during the Brexit referendum campaign.
 Her project intervenes in deep-rooted debates about the nature of political change through time to develop a temporally-sensitive hybrid model that explains the fundamental transformation of Brexit as a product of both gradual periods of incremental adjustment, and critical moments of ‘crisis’-driven disjuncture.
 Francesca's research contributes the insights of Political Economy and Insitutionalist approaches to the extant EU Studies Euroscepticism literature in order to provide a novel way of theorising the relationship between Euroscepticism, 'crisis', and political change through time.

 In 2017-2018 Francesca will be a seminar tutor for PO133 Foundations of Political Economy.